 In Kansas, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

-A 3 Day Notice to Quit, the eviction notice for tenants that do not pay rent in full and on time, is for tenancies of less than three (3) months.
-A 10 Day Notice to Quit is for nonpayment of rent in tenancies of three (3) months or longer.
-Regardless of the length of tenancy, the landlord can serve notice the day after rent is due.
-There is no legal grace period in Kansas, rent is late starting the day after it’s due.
+A 3 Day Notice To Quit is the eviction notice for tenants, with a tenancy of less than three (3) months, that do not pay rent in full and on time.
+A 10 Day Notice To Quit is for tenants with a tenancy of three (3) months or longer.
+The landlord can serve notice the day after rent is due.
+There is no legal grace period for paying rent in Kansas, rent is late starting the day after it’s due.

 Acceptable Forms of Service in Kansas